 The amount of training and education required to become a nurse practitioner is different from that of a registered nurse.

-In order to become a registered nurse, you must earn a degree from an accredited program and pass the National Council Licensure Examination (NCLEX).
+To become a registered nurse, you must earn a degree from an accredited program and pass the National Council Licensure Examination (NCLEX).
 You must then apply for state licensure.

 Which degree will fulfill the requirements varies by state; some require only an associate’s degree, while others require a bachelor’s degree in nursing (BSN).
 Even so, bachelor’s degrees are becoming the more common requirement across the country and among employers, so that is typically the recommended entry point if you wish to become an RN.